BYU–Hawaii BYU-Pathway Partnership Update

 Toggle ItemWhat exactly does priority consideration for admission to BYU–Hawaii look like?

 Priority consideration for admission to BYU–Hawaii will include a streamlined application process.
-Admission’s criteria such as the English proficiency test and secondary education documents will be waived.
-Also, the submitting of official BYU-Pathway academic transcripts will now be seamless through this new partnership.
+Admission’s criteria such as the secondary education documents will be waived.
+Instead of submitting official BYU-Pathway academic transcripts, submission of unofficial transcripts are now acceptable.

 Toggle ItemHow do I get my PathwayConnect transcript to send to BYU–Hawaii?

-Students can request an official copy sent to BYU–Hawaii, by completing the following steps after final grades have been posted.
+Students can request an unofficial copy sent to BYU–Hawaii, by completing the following steps after final grades have been posted.

 - Sign in at byupathway.org/sign-in.